Specific Spine Conditions

 Our Services

-Dr. Carter’s PRP protocols are backed by the latest scientific data.
-Her pre-and post injection protocols are unique and specifically tailored to the individual patient’s goals and objectives.
+Dr. Carter’s regenerative medicine protocols (platelet rich plasma and stem cell therapies) are backed by the latest scientific data.
+Her pre-and post injection rehab programs and treatment plans are unique and specifically tailored to the individual patient’s goals and objectives.

 Fitness and sports enthusiasts of all levels, from weekend warriors to professional athletes have benefited under Dr. Carter’s care.
 Performing artists with career-threatening injuries have been able to return to their profession with Dr. Carter’s holistic approach to treatment.